aantipov/moiva-blog/content/post/2021-04-08-april-update.md

     "summary": "GitHub Stars chart, Catalog page, Accessibility, React bundle size fix and more..."
 }

-This is a March update on Moiva.io development progress.
+This is an April update on Moiva.io development progress.

 ## "New GitHub Stars monthly" chart
 GitHub stars is a measure of popularity and Moiva has been showing stars counts right from the beginning.
 The problem though is that the bare amount of stars does not really reflect how popular a project is at the moment.